 Balsamic Vinegar | Up to 10 years | Sealed tightly to avoid oxidation |

-Spice Hacks Using White or Distilled Vinegar
+Spice Hacks Using White/Distilled Vinegar

-1. Infused Chili Vinegar (Great for Dumplings & Stir-Fries)
+1. Infused Chili Vinegar

-Instructions: Simmer chilies and garlic in white vinegar for 10 minutes.
+Instructions: Simmer chilies and garlic in vinegar for 10 minutes.
 Let cool and store in a sealed jar.
 Use within 3 months for best flavor.

 2. Garlic-Vinegar Rub for Smoky Meats